 With or without a pandemic, lawmakers can do better to address this problem, both to prevent more Americans from being homeless and also to ensure the economic stability of the rental market.
 Whether you’re a renter or a landlord, it’s always wise to know your rights and obligations under state eviction rules.
 This article provides an overview on how the eviction process works and what the eviction laws are in California, concluded with frequently asked questions.

 The eviction process in California, requires a court proceeding.
-This protects the tenants from “self-help” evictions which may violate their rights, while also protecting the rental market without having to go through lengthy and tedious litigation.
+This protects the tenants from “self-help” evictions that may violate their rights while also protecting the rental market without having to go through lengthy and tedious litigation.

 The process consists of two major phases: